springernature/frontend-playbook/technologies/markup.md

 # Markup

 This document outlines the way we write markup and why.
+See our [house style document](../practices/house-style.md) to understand the rationale behind enforcement of style.

 - [HTML vs XHTML](#html-vs-xhtml)
 	- [Validation](#validation)